 7. Don’t buy anything that can’t be returned

 Too often, customers buy items on a clearance sale or another type of sale that doesn’t allow returns.
 If the item is defective or doesn’t fit, you are left to bear the cost and will have to keep the item.
-Make sure that all items are returnable before you purchase them.
+Make sure that all items are returnable before you swipe your credit card.

 8. Unsubscribe from retail emails